electric-cash/electric-cash/README.md

 Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Elecric Cash Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).
+For more information, as well as an immediately usable, binary version of the Elecric Cash Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Elecric Cash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Bitcoin Core.
+[Tags](https://github.com/electric-cash/electric-cash/tags) are created regularly to indicate new official, stable release versions of Elecric Cash Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).